 Sale of goods

-The Company sells gift cards to customers.
-The Company recognises revenue from gift cards when they are redeemed by the customers.
-In addition, the Company recognises revenue on unredeemed gift cards after one year when the gift cards have expired.
+The Group sells gift cards to customers.
+The Group recognises revenue from gift cards when they are redeemed by the customers.
+In addition, the Group recognises revenue on all of its unredeemed gift cards when the gift cards have expired.

-Interest is recognised using the effective interest method and recognised when it is earned.
+Interest is recognised using the effective interest method.

 Other income is recognised on an accruals basis when the Group is entitled to it.

-Corporate expenses includes head office costs such as human resources, finance team and rental costs.
-Administrative expenses includes depreciation and amortisation of intangible assets, as well as professional accounting fees.
+Corporate expenses include head office costs such as human resources, finance team and rental costs.
+Administrative expenses include depreciation and amortisation, as well as professional accounting fees.
 Brand management expenses includes other costs incurred in selling products, including advertising, design and retail store occupancy and payroll.
 Brand transition, restructure and transaction expenses includes costs are extraordinary costs not normally associate with trading.

 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
 Investment income earned on the temporary investment of specific borrowing pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalisation.